PicnicSupermarket/dbt-score/docs/create_rules.md

 ### Rules location

-By default `dbt-score` will look for rules in the namespace `dbt_score_rules`.
+By default `dbt-score` will look for rules in the Python namespace `dbt_score_rules`.
 Rules can be stored in a folder, in the root of the project where `dbt-score` is executed.
 In this folder, all rules defined in `.py` files will be automatically discovered.